 If you consider form, his chances improve further, he had scored five goals in three games by the time the Merseyside derby concluded.

-He wouldn’t have had to overperform on his average by much to take a share of the Golden Boot.
+He wouldn’t have had to overperform on his average by much to take a share of the widely-desired prize.

 And that’s not insignificant when you consider the fact Fowler never won a Premier League Golden Boot.